Gads Hill Center: Teen Connection

 Beginning in 2002, Teen Connection was created in order to fill the need for educational services for the Lower West Side and South Lawndale communities.
 With a primarily Latino population, most are Mexican immigrants, living in low-income households.
 With a high school dropout rate of 32%, the lack of academic is a serious matter.
 Gads Hill Center has placed 100% of its teen graduates into colleges with financial aid packets.

 Incorporating 13 components into its year-long after-school program, Teen Connection provides support that extends from middle school through to the college years.

 The program offers community leadership, mentorship, academic achievement, social enrichment, and college admission activities to approximately 60 low-to-average academic achieving 7th-12th grade students each year (ages 13–18).

 Club Learn

 Club Learn is a child development program.
 They serve at-risk six- to twelve-year-olds by providing services that guide them away from gangs, delinquency, and drugs.

 Club Learn provides computer labs and computer instruction.
 Typically, kids involved in Club Learn don't have computers at home.

 New Horizons

 New Horizons is a mentoring program aimed to provide role models to middle school students in the Pilsen community.
 Pilsen ranks second among Chicago's neighborhoods for the percentage of adults (56%) without a high school degree, and nearly one of out of three students in Pilsen drops out of high school.
 Also, gang presence in the area exposes students to violence.

 New Horizons is an early intervention program that serves at-risk middle school students.
-With the support of a mentor, every student is exposed to experiences that challenge and engage the student in academic and social activities.

-Awards and recognition

-Recent awards

-The following is a list of the major awards given to Gads Hill Center during the 21st century.
-The list was gathered from the Awards section of the agency one-sheet.